-Depending on the model, the Traeger cooking grid (where the food is cooked) is made either from stainless steel, porcelain-covered metal grate, or cast iron.
+Depending on the model, the Traeger cooking grid (where the food is cooked) is made either from stainless steel, porcelain-covered metal grill grates, or cast iron.
 These require different cleaning techniques.

 Cleaning A Traeger Grill In 9 Easy Steps

-You will need a soft cloth or paper towel, scraper, wooden grill scrape, nylon brush, Traeger grill cleaner, and a vacuum cleaner.
+You will need a soft cloth or paper towel, a scraper, a wooden grill scrape, a nylon brush, a Traeger grill cleaner, and a vacuum cleaner.
 Allow the grill to cool down completely before you start.

 - Using a soft cloth or a paper towel, spray and wipe down the outside surfaces of the grill with the cleaner until all surfaces are clean.
 There is no need to rinse.

-- Open the grill lid and start with the porcelain grate.
+- Open the grill lid and start with the porcelain grill grates.
 Lightly scrape the cooking residue off the grate using the wooden grill scraper.
-The slots cut into the scraper correspond with the grate, so push the residue off the grate and wipe it with the cloth.
+The slots cut into the scraper correspond with the grill grates, so push the residue off the grate and wipe it with the cloth.

 Cast iron grill grates should only be scraped using a wooden scraper or nylon brush.
-The grate will have been seasoned to make it non-stick.
+The grill grates will have been seasoned to make it non-stick.
 It is therefore essential to preserve this layer.
 Use a cloth to do the final cleaning by wiping the grate till clean.

-- Once the grate is removed, the drip pan is exposed.
+- Once the grate is removed, the drip tray is exposed.
 Remove the drip tray carefully so that you do not damage the thermostat probe located against the left side of the grill.
-Remove the old aluminum foil covering the drip tray and discard.
-Replace the aluminum foil with one sheet of heavy-duty aluminum foil.
+Remove the old foil covering the drip tray and discard.
+Replace the foil with one sheet of heavy-duty aluminum foil.

 - Now clean the horizontal rails that the grate rests on.
 Using a metal scraper, carefully work around the grill rails, removing fats or food residues.
 Once done, use the nylon brush and cloth to finish cleaning the rails.